joelberkeley/spidr/tutorials/BayesianOptimizationDesign.md

 -->
 # Design: Bayesian optimization

-_This tutorial can be executed as a source file._

 In this tutorial, we look at the design of spidr's Bayesian optimization functionality - functionality that uses historic data to optimize a black-box objective function.

 ## A Bayesian optimization refresher